S’17 CS591-S2 office hours: Tue 11am-noon, Wed 3-4pm in CS undergrad lab

 Zhejiang University in June 2010.

-During that time I was also fortunate enough to work with
+During the 2013 internship I was also fortunate to work with

 Prof. Yisong Yue and Dr. Sarah Taylor